dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/custom-cicd-pipelines/3-dbt-cloud-job-on-merge.md

 For this job, we'll set it up using the `gitlab-ci.yml` file as in the prior step (see Step 1 of the linting setup for more info).
 The YAML file will look pretty similar to our earlier job, but there is a new section called `variables` that we’ll use to pass in the required variables to the Python script.
 Update this section to match your setup based on the comments in the file.

-Please note that the `rules:` section now says to run **only** when there are pushes to a branch named `main` (i.e. a PR is merged).
+Please note that the `rules:` section now says to run **only** when there are pushes to a branch named `main`, such as a PR being merged.
 Have a look through [GitLab’s docs](https://docs.gitlab.com/ee/ci/yaml/#rules) on these filters for additional use cases.

 <Tabs
   defaultValue="single-job"